-Director of Technology Program; Interactive Media - Neuroscape
+Director, Technology Division; Interactive Media - Neuroscape

 UCSF – Mission BaySandler Neuroscience CenterMC 0444, 675 Nelson Rising LaneSan Francisco, CA 94158